NexPlayer/Unreal-SDK/basic/set-up.md

 ![](../assets/basic/setup3.png)

-### Enable the NexPlayer SDK plugin
+### Enable the NexPlayer™ SDK plugin

 - Open the Unreal Engine project and click on Edit → Plugins…

 ![](../assets/basic/setup4.png)

 - Search for NexPlayerUnreal.
-It will appear under Built-In/Video or Project/Video, depending if NexPlayer was downloaded from the UE Marketplace or not:
+It will appear under Built-In/Video or Project/Video, depending if NexPlayer™ was downloaded from the UE Marketplace or not:

 ![](../assets/basic/setup5.png)